In Service Training for Assisted Living Communities and Long-Term Care Centers

 - Paying attention to the listener to see if they seem to be confused during conversation

-These listening strategies as well as additional education regarding how to handle patients with a hearing loss, hearing aids and other topics related to hearing challenges can make a huge difference in the safety and responsiveness of individuals experiencing a hearing loss in assisted living centres and long-term care facilities.
+These listening strategies as well as additional education regarding how to handle clients with a hearing loss, hearing aids and other topics related to hearing challenges can make a huge difference in the safety and responsiveness of individuals experiencing a hearing loss in assisted living centres and long-term care facilities.

 Contact Hear at Home for In-Service Training